itrocks/build/README.md

 PHP class builder
 -----------------

-This librairy allows you to statically extend your PHP classes: add interface and traits or replace them with a child class when they are instantiated.
-This is not simply mocking, its aim is to allow you to create highly configurable applications, with class features activated or not, depending on the deploy environment.
+This it.rocks library allows you to statically extend your PHP classes: add interface and traits or replace them with a child class when they are instantiated.
+This is not simply mocking, its aim is to allow you to create highly configurable applications, with class features activated or not, depending on the deployment environment.

 It is designed to be simple to apply to any PHP project, and fast to execute.